CTUAvastLab/JsonGrinder.jl/docs/src/exfunctions.md

 e(["A","B","C","D"], store_input=true).metadata
 ```

-`uniontypes` settings works the same as with scalars or strings.
+`extract_missing` settings works the same as with scalars or strings.

 ### Use-cases for unknown value